-Community Food Pantry of Sleepy Hollow and Tarrytown – The Community Food Pantry began in 2009 and operates out of Christ Episcopal Church in Tarrytown.
+Community Food Pantry – The Community Food Pantry began in 2009 and operates out of Christ Episcopal Church.
 It utilizes an all-volunteer staff to provide food, including fresh meat and produce, and household supplies to more than 250 children and their families on a monthly basis.
-Kids’ Club is proud to have given financial support to this vital community resource annually since then.
+Kids’ Club is proud to have given financial support to this vital community resource since then.

 Community Wardrobe – In 2023, Kids’ Club added Community Wardrobe to its roster of grant recipients.
 CW is a joint effort of the Horsemen PTA and the Village of Sleepy Hollow, and operates out of 222 North Washington Street in Sleepy Hollow.
 It collects good donated clothing for men, women and children and offers them in a store-like setting at no cost to families and individuals in need.
 What makes CW extra-special is the time and energy put into creating a dignified shopping experience for clients.
 Volunteers spend many hours each month sorting the clothing onto well-labeled racks so that shoppers can easily identify the size and style of the items that they need.
 A Kids’ Club grant provided start-up support to this important new initiative which clothed over 350 families in 2022 alone.